Jason Beck (politician): Personal life

 Jason Beck grew up in Missouri, spending much of his early life in foster care.
 He attended Springfield Catholic High School in Springfield Missouri.

 Beck attended college for a short time, but ultimately left after feeling that it was not the best choice for him.
 In 1992, Beck joined the Marine Corps Reserve but left after three years after being offered a deal to cut his contract short.

 Beck is married his wife Jane, with whom he has six sons.

 Political career

 In December 2021, Jason Beck announced that he would run against Peoria councilwoman and executive director of the Cactus League baseball association, Bridget Binsbacher.

 Beck ran on the ideal of “realizing Peoria’s full potential,” hoping to make the city a place where residents both lived and worked.
 Beck secured more funding for the city’s fire and medical departments to decrease emergency response times.
 He also added more law enforcement positions, particularly adding several student liaison officers in some of the city’s elementary schools.

 Beck assumed the office of Peoria mayor on January 3, 2023.

+On December 3, 2025, announced that he would not run for reelection and leave office after his first term, citing a goal to focusing on his business and family.
+Beck further stated his belief that he had “shaken up” and transformed the city economically during his time in office that met his initial goals as mayor.

+The city of Peoria was recognized the Best City for Business by the Arizona Chamber of Commerce and Industry on June 2, 2026, recognizing Beck and his policies implemented as mayor.